 Thick eyelashes frame the face and make the eyes appear wider and more awake.
 Although some use makeup and mascaras, there are other options available for voluminous lashes.
-From topical serums to home remedies, thin lashes are a worry of the past with a variety of treatments for every patient.view procedures
+From topical serums to home remedies, thin lashes are a worry of the past with a variety of treatments for every patient.

 If eyes are the windows to the soul, lashes are the frame.
 They are a prominent feature of your face and deserve your attention, especially when you begin to notice how quickly they are changing.
 Unfortunately, not all of us know how to properly care for our lashes, and even fewer of us know what options are available once they begin needing that extra boost to stay healthy and worthy of framing your eyes.
 This article seeks to provide you with the information you need for understanding how to care for your eyelashes, including how to help them once they begin to thin and undergo changes.

-Thin Lashes & Aging
+Thin Eye Lashes & Aging; What Happens?

 As frustrating as it may be, eyelashes are far from immune to the aging process.
 Eyelashes, just like everything else, undergo changes as we grow older.
 Saying goodbye to your youthful, dark, thick lashes can be one of the hardest parts of aging because there is something so remarkably youthful about a striking set of lashes.
 “Faking it” is possible, to an extent, but there are ways to help fortify, rebuild, and thicken your lashes.

 A good place to start in growing a healthy set of lashes is to understand what causes eyelashes to thin in the first place.
 There are many reasons this could happen.
-Age, of course, is a number one culprit because, as you age, there are changes taking place within your eyelash hair follicles.
+Age, of course, is the number one culprit because, as you age, there are changes taking place within your eyelash hair follicles.
 They no longer produce at the same rate or the same quality as they did when you were younger, meaning that eyelashes will begin to thin, grow at a slower rate, and even lose pigmentation because of the natural aging process.
 Sometimes changes in your eyelashes are related to menopause, a hormonal change that occurs in the body usually beginning during the 50s for most women.
 Some women experience menopause sooner, and some later, but regardless of when you experience it, menopause, and other hormonal changes in the body, can account for shifts in the appearance of your eyelashes.

 Poor makeup habits, especially the misuse of mascara and eye makeup remover, can contribute to thinning, sparse eyelashes as well.
 Use a gentle makeup remover formula and a light hand when removing your eye makeup to protect delicate lashes.
 Any form of false eyelashes should be gently removed as well to prevent unnecessary breakage or damage to the hair follicle.

 Stress can also cause a disappointing shift in your eyelashes and hair growth in general.
 Sometimes it is psychological, as when a person habitually pulls out their eyelashes.
 This is called trichotillomania.
-Seek the advice of a trained counselor or psychologist if this plays a part in your eyelash loss; however, stress in general can take a toll on appearance.
+Seek the advice of a trained counselor or psychologist if this plays a part in your eyelash loss; however, the stress can take a toll on appearance.
 Take time to practice stress relievers.
 For some people, that means exercising, yoga, meditation practices, reading a book, or participating in a hobby.
 Carve out time each day to do whatever it is that allows you to reduce stress.
 Even a few minutes a day will do great things for your overall mental and physical health.

 Since there are a number of common causes related to eyelash thinning, the National Center for Biotechnology Information suggests that you document your lash loss and hair loss, including any medical history or information that might be helpful in determining the cause of your lash concerns.
 These findings may lead to the root cause of your lash loss, which will expedite the process of tackling regrowth.

-Making Thin Lashes Thicker: Serums, Extensions, Lifts, and Mascara
+Thicking Eyelashes with Serums, Extensions, Lifts, and Mascara

 While losing your eyelashes, or watching them grow thin and sparse can be difficult, there are ways to help your lashes grow thicker and more youthful in appearance.

-Eyelash Extensions Eyelash extensions are a great, albeit temporary, way to improve the volume, length and youthfulness of your lashes.
+Eyelash Extensions Eyelash extensions are a great, albeit temporary, way to improve the volume, length, and youthfulness of your lashes.
 Extensions are applied just above the root of the individual lashes and can be synthetic or sourced from materials such as mink and horse hair.
 A bonus to choosing the option of eyelash extensions is an immediate improvement in your lashes.
 Whereas some options may take weeks or even months to see results, the results of eyelash extensions are noticeable right away.